neumino/neumino.github.io/movies.md

-### Big Legend
+### Shock and Awe
-*Released on 2018-07-01, vote average 6.3*
+*Released on 2018-07-13, vote average 5*

-An ex-soldier ventures into the Pacific Northwest to uncover the truth behind his fiance&#39;s disappearance.
+A group of journalists covering George Bush&#39;s planned invasion of Iraq in 2003 are skeptical of the presidents claim that Saddam Hussein has &#34;weapons of mass destruction.&#34;

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ad6rNYYvXKc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZjJI_FMg1Xc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>